-Security B ranch Director Potential Designates Field or Plant Personnel Contract SME Reports to Operations Section Chief Forms / Tools 201 Incident Briefing For Public Information Script m, Incident Action Plan, 214a Individual Activity L s og, R ole Responsibilities The Security Group Supsecurity activities all incould include: Staging Areas Reception Centres Implementing and coordinating security measures.
-Reception centres Incident Sites Incident Facilities This includes implementing security measures and controlling access.
-Ensuring only authorized personnel have access to the response location.
+Security B ranch Director Potential Designates Reports to Operations Section Chief Forms / Tools 201 Incident Briefing For Public Information Script m, Incident Action Plan, 214a Individual Activity L s og, R ole Responsibilities The Security Group Supervisor coordinates all security activities all incident facilities.
+These could include: • Staging Areas • Reception Centres Implementing and coordinating security measures.
+Incident Sites Incident Facilities This includes implementation and controlling access. nting security measures Ensuring only authorized personnel have access to the response location.
 A Security Group Supervisor reports to the Security Branch Director.
 Security Groups and Security Units If necessary, Security Branch Units may be allocated to other elements of the response to aid in efficient command and control of the incident.
 For example, a Staging Area Security Unit Leader may report to the Staging Area Implementing strategies and tactics for the defined security locations.
-Coordinating all Security Group / Unit activity. - Security Unit Leader oup Supervisor is used.
+Coordinating all Security Group / Unit activity. · · · Security Unit Leader oup Supervisor is used.
 Reporting all interactions with the public or media to their supervisor.
-The Security Unit Leads Group supervisor raths Branch Director.
-The roles and responsil Group Supervisor and a are identical, only their differs. bilities of a Security a Security Unit Leader Providing regular updates to their assigned supervisor on the progress of Security Group / Unit activities.
-Digital vers · · Guide for further details.
-Eline.
+The Security Unit Leaders report to the relevant Group supervisor rather than the Security Branch Director.
+The roles and responsibilities of a Security Group Supervisor and a Security Unit Leader are identical, only their assigned supervisor differs.
+Providing regular updates to their assigned supervisor on the progress of Security Group / Unit activities.
+See complete Role Guide for further details.
+Digital vers ion is available at The Pipe eline.
 Hard copies are available in the ICP.